bansal/repix/TEST.md

 ## Notes

-- Make sure your image resize service is running on `localhost:3000`
+- Make sure your **Repix** image transformation service is running on `localhost:3000`
 - The service needs to have the prefix configured as `https://` to fetch from the source URLs
 - All URLs use the format: `/images/{transformation-params}/{image-path}`
 - Parameters can use aliases: `w` (width), `h` (height), `f` (format), `q` (quality)
 - Supported formats: jpeg, jpg, png, webp, avif
+- **Repix** provides high-performance image transformations with optimized presets